nickfilerman/LinkedinProfilePictureNotifier/README.md

 Recruiters are able to utilize this software in order to be the first to reach out to individuals tracked by the program.

+This is a clone of the original repository, see the original [here](https://github.com/davidteather/linkedin-profile-picture-notifier)

 ## Configuration

 You will need to configure settings.json here's a template